IIITLucknowSWEngg/CSITTeam007/Assignment1/SRS.md

 ## **1. Introduction**

 ### **1.1 Purpose**
-This Software Requirements Specification (SRS) document provides a comprehensive overview of the requirements for the Zomato clone application.
+This Software Requirements Specification (SRS) document provides a comprehensive overview of the requirements for the Zomato application.
 It includes both functional and non-functional requirements, serving as a guideline for developers, testers, and stakeholders throughout the software development lifecycle.

 ### **1.2 Scope**
-The Zomato clone application is a food delivery and restaurant discovery platform that enables users to order food and connect with restaurants and delivery personnel.
+The Zomato application is a food delivery and restaurant discovery platform that enables users to order food and connect with restaurants and delivery personnel.
 The system will handle user registration, order management, payment processing, and real-time tracking.
 This SRS covers all aspects of the application, including user interfaces, functional and non-functional requirements, and external interface requirements.

 ### **1.3 Definitions, Acronyms, and Abbreviations**
 - **SRS**: Software Requirements Specification